kirenz/python-basics/docs/programming-toolkit.md

 ## Stay up to data

-To stay up to date in Data Science, here two free weekly newsletters featuring curated news, articles and jobs related to Data Science:
+To stay up to date in Data Science, take a look at these two free weekly newsletters featuring curated news, articles and jobs related to Data Science:

 - [Data science weekly](https://www.datascienceweekly.org/)